-Once certified, customers may call WATA at 757-220-5493 a choose the extension for Paratransit to schedule a ride.
-All rides for pre-certified individuals are scheduled on a first-come, first-served basis and must be requested at least one business day in advance.
+Once certified, customers may use One Call at 757.920.5800 to schedule a ride.
+All rides for pre-certified individuals are scheduled on a first-come, first-served basis and must be requested at least one day in advance.
 Rides may include origins and destinations that are up to 3/4 mile from all our regular bus routes.
-The Paratransit service operates 7 days a week, during the hours of our regular bus routes.
+The Paratransit service operates 7 days a week, during the same hours as our fixed-route bus routes.

 The WATA Paratransit scheduling office is open Monday through Friday (except holidays) from 8:00 a.m. until 5:00 p.m.
-If you need to call on weekends or on a holiday to request a ride for the next day, you may need to use our phone answering system at 757-220-5493 to record your request.
+If you need to call on weekends or on a holiday to request a ride for the next day, you should use our phone answering system at 757.920.5800 to record your request.
 A representative will call you back as soon as possible to confirm your ride.
 Please be aware that your trip is not confirmed until someone notifies you that the trip was scheduled.

 Application & Submission

-Download our Paratransit Application below, complete, and return the application form along with any necessary documentation to the WATA Customer Service Office located at:
+Download our ADA Complementary Paratransit Services Application below, complete, and return the application form along with any necessary documentation to the WATA Customer Service Office located at:

 Williamsburg Transportation Center